Birmingham–Peterborough line: Services

-Freight trains use the route between the West Midlands and the East Anglia, primarily container trains to the Port of Felixstowe and sand trains to King's Lynn.
+Freight trains use the route between the West Midlands and East Anglia, primarily container trains to the Port of Felixstowe and sand trains to King's Lynn.

-Current developments
+2010s developments

 Felixstowe and Nuneaton freight capacity scheme

 The Felixstowe–Nuneaton railway upgrade is a large project with a number of elements that will allow more railfreight traffic between the Haven ports and the Midlands.
 The work was prompted by the 'Felixstowe South' expansion at the Port of Felixstowe.
 It is also in response to the predicted increase in the number of high-cube (Hi-cube) shipping containers arriving at the ports that cannot currently be accommodated on the route.
-The percentage of high-cube containers is expected to increase from 30% in 2007 to 50% in 2012.
-Without loading gauge enhancement these larger containers would have to be transported by road or via a longer rail route via London that is already operating at capacity.
+The percentage of high-cube containers increased from 30% in 2007 to 50% in 2012.
+Without loading gauge enhancement these larger containers would have had to be transported by road or via a longer rail route via London that was already operating at capacity.
 Network Rail completed the gauge enhancement from Ipswich to Peterborough in 2008.

-Work will take place in three phases:
+Work took place in three phases: